-To do this, press and hold the two outside buttons for up to 20 seconds.
-The EVIC will display "CLEARING CHANNELS."
-Release the buttons when the EVIC message states "CHANNELS CLEARED."
+To do this, press and hold the two outside buttons for 20 seconds until the red indicator flashes.

 It is recommended that a new battery be placed in the handheld transmitter of the device that is being copied to HomeLink® for more efficient training and accurate transmission of the radio-frequency signal.